National Pan-Hellenic Council

 Greek Code Dates

-Any student interested in NPHC Greek Life should attend the Greek Code event.
+Any student interested and eligible for membership intake for NPHC Greek Life should attend the Greek Code event.
 This event is mandatory for all students planning to participate in the intake process.
 Greek Code is an amazing opportunity for students who are interested in learning more about NPHC fraternities and sororities at LSU.
 Greek Code will take place at least once per semester.
 Be sure to follow NPHC on Instagram for updates about Greek Code.

 NPHC organizations at LSU recruit members through a process called Membership Intake.
 NPHC fraternities and sororities will individually announce their membership selection/intake process during the semester and will explain their membership process at the initial informational meeting.
 NPHC organizations decide on having intake each semester and there is no guarantee that intake will take place on a regular schedule.
 It is highly recommended that interested students research each fraternity or sorority carefully and attend events sponsored by the respective chapters and NPHC as a whole.

 Generally, the membership intake process begins with an informational meeting.
 At the informational meeting, interested students are invited to learn more about a specific organization and details of the application process for that organization.
 After the informational meetings, potential members or aspirants are asked to complete a membership application and show proof that they have achieved the organization's minimum standards for academics, community service and leadership.
 Following the submission of an application, interviews and selections will take place.

 If you have any other questions, please contact the Greek Life office at 225-578-2171 or email@example.com.

 - Must be a full-time student (enrolled in at least 12 hours in fall/spring semester)

 - Maintain at least a 2.5 GPA (though most organizations require at least a 2.5 cumulative GPA for intake/initiation, so strive for higher)